Meet Laura.

 "And now what?"

-"npm install react react-dom, and that's it?"
+"npm install react react-dom

 "Oh, and Babel."